mingcc7/sound_analog_key_input/README.en.md

 ## Introduction

-Each voice input multiple audio, as a data set for model training, binding device input keys, so that the generated model to monitor each voice forecast, the result of the binding key for analog input.
+Each voice input multiple audio, as a data set for model training, binding device input keys, so that the generation model to monitor each voice forecast, the result of the binding key for analog input.

 ## Installation